boustrophedon/extrasafe/README.md

   - Allow read/write on specific files (opened before loading the seccomp filters)
   - You can define your own set of syscalls to allow by implementing the RuleSet trait.

-We also support using Landlock to allow specific, targetted access to the filesystem:
+We also support using Landlock to allow specific, targeted access to the filesystem:

 ```rust
 fn main() {